tripledio/tripledio.github.io/_posts/2021-01-22-working-with-different-envs.md

 ### Use cases

-Let's say you are using [terraform](https://www.terraform.io/) you will probably have a directory for every environment.
+Let's say you are using Terraform you will probably have a directory for every environment.
-Whenever you run `terraform apply` in one of these folders terraform will take care of applying to the correct environment.
+Whenever you run `terraform apply` in one of these folders Terraform will take care of applying to the correct environment.
 However, whenever you want to validate anything if it was correctly created like a deployment on Kubernetes or an S3 bucket on aws you have to make sure you are targeting the correct environment.
 Well, remember what I said earlier about loading environment variables per folder.
 This is where we are going to use it when you enter the folder for the environment, direnv will load the env variables.
 Since most CLI tools can be configured with environment variables eg. *KUBECONFIG*, *AWS_PROFILE*, ... we can leverage this to point our tools to the correct environment.

-As another example, it can also be used for applications that are build and deployed with heroku.
+As another example, it can also be used for applications that are build and deployed with [Heroku](https://www.heroku.com/).
 Since you also need to specify certain environment variables there to check or deploy applications.
-The token is unique per application so you could easily make direnv work with every heroku repository by setting `HEROKU_API_KEY`.
+The token is unique per application so you could easily make direnv work with every Heroku repository by setting `HEROKU_API_KEY`.

-Even when you are not using a tool like terraform or heroku it's still possible you have a git repository that contains some config files or scripts for certain environments.
+Even when you are not using a tool like Terraform or Heroku it's still possible you have a git repository that contains some config files or scripts for certain environments.

 ### How